 Project Monitoring and Evaluation Plan: This is an important part of successful grants.
 Throughout the time-frame of the grant, how will the activities be monitored to ensure they are happening in a timely manner, and how will the program be evaluated to make sure it is meeting the goals of the grant?

-Future Funding or Sustainability: Applicant’s plan for continuing the program beyond the grant period, or the availability of other resources, if applicable.
+Future Funding or Sustainability: Applicant’s plan for continuing the program beyond the grant period or the availability of other resources, if applicable.

 Budget Justification Narrative